Why is Digital Signage Important?

 - Stores that use RFID tags attached to products can call up ads based on the items in a shopper’s basket.
 Like an ad for socks that appears when someone walks by with a new pair of pants or a promotion for paintbrushes for someone who picked up a gallon of paint.

 - Display ads or other multimedia content to shoppers based on their demographic profile.

 Smartphone apps can also trigger useful content on demand.
-Imagine a store assistant who can call up product information videos and web site content to answer a shopper’s questions.
+Imagine a store assistant who can call up product information videos and website content to answer a shopper’s questions.
 This can be especially valuable for people selling high-end appliances, automobiles, and luxury goods.

 Digital signage helps people navigate buildings so they can get to their destination as quickly as possible.
 This can be an entirely passive process, or it can require user intervention.
 In the passive scenario, maps are shown as part of other content and looped for a given time.
 This is the playlist method commonly used in most digital signage software.

 The interactive scenario requires action from the audience.
-In this case, a touch screen would be installed so visitors can call-up a map.
+In this case, a touch screen would be installed so visitors can call up a map.
 Finding a location can be assisted with a text search capability or by manually scrolling and zooming a map.

-Text searches work great in retail applications (like, show me all the shoe stores in the mall), but you can also select a store name from a list.
+Text searches work great in retail applications (like, showing me all the shoe stores in the mall), but you can also select a store name from a list.
 Once the visitor has stopped using the touch screen, the scheduled content takes over until someone touches the screen again.
 This is called wayfinding and it’s the evolution of printed maps and signs.

 Relying on digital signage technologies for wayfinding is a major step forward.

 - The content (maps, lists, etc.) can be updated continuously to reflect the current state of a physical location or venue.